Wondering how best to tackle the dark spots on your face? The first step is to understand exactly what you’re dealing with.

 There are also a few things you can do to prevent or remove the black spots on your skin.

 As well as causing freckles and solar lentigines, UV rays can also increase the likelihood of melasma and darken existing acne marks.
 Limiting sun exposure, wearing appropriate clothing such as a sun hat, and using sunscreen can reduce the risk of developing black spots on your skin and prevent new ones from forming.
+Find out more about how to avoid dark spots by learning about their causes, or take a look at our everyday tips for glowing skin.

 Once you know the type of dark spots on your face, you can adapt your skincare regime to help lighten and remove them.